Skip to main content

 What are the power requirements?

-Persistent power is required for high sampling mode, as it is required to sample PM2.5.
-There is a USB-C port on the MT14, and it can be powered either via USB-C (MA-PWR-USB-XX) or PoE with an adapter (MA-PWR-ETH), which are sold separately.
+Persistent power is required for high sampling mode, as this is required to sample PM2.5 at a greater rate.
+There is a USB-C port on the MT14, which can be powered either via USB-C (MA-PWR-USB-XX) or via PoE with an adapter (MA-PWR-ETH).
+Each of these are sold separately.
 The power ratings for MT14 are 5V;0.2A.

 Why are some metrics disabled?

 Temperature and humidity readings are inaccurate when high sampling mode is enabled.
 In order to provide a consistent experience, these metrics are disabled on the sensor.
-Note that you can disable high sampling mode to revert back to the out-of-the-box firmware to sample temperature and humidity again.
-However, frequently switching back and forth between modes is not recommended and will take time to calibrate.
+Note that high sampling can be disabled, which reverts the firmware to the out-of-the-box state.
+This enables the sampling of temperature and humidity again.
+However, frequently switching back and forth between modes is not recommended since recalibrating the sensor between modes takes time.

 Mounting the MT14 for Vape Detection